elifnurafsar/ImageProcessingUsingMatlab_no1/README.md

    But this output does not look like which we saw in the class.
 Then I deleted the method -named contour- which makes shape's inside area and background zero.
    I continue with DistanceTransform function, iterated from 1 to size of the image.

+   OUTCOME

+   In this assignment I learn the basics of image processing and recode its basic functions.
+I do not think my codes are so efficient but I tried my best in given time.
+I also observed differences between interpolation types which I learned from lessons and tried some different type of distance transform methods (just for fun).
+I was not able to code bicubic interpolation and after assignment ends I want to learn its algorithm from my instructors.